CobayaSampler/cobaya/docs/sampler_polychord.rst

 multi-modal distributions efficiently.

 ``PolyChord`` is an *external* sampler, not installed by default (just a wrapper for it).
-You need to install it yourself following the :doc:`general instructions for installing external modules <installation_cosmo>`, or the manual installation instructions :ref:`below <pc_installation>`.
+You need to install it yourself following the installation instructions :ref:`below <pc_installation>`.

 Usage
 -----